 A course in mathematical problem solving.
 Students will use basic math skills and technology to solve practical math applications.
 Activities will be chosen from: probability, statistics, geometry, data analysis, finance, and topics related to the students' major field.
-The four credits awarded for this course will count as a graduation credit fulfillment for those whose program requires the course, otherwise institutional credit will be granted which does not count toward graduation requirements.
+The four credits awarded for this course will count as graduation credit fulfillment for those programs which require the course; otherwise, institutional credit will be granted, which does not count toward graduation requirements but will be calculated into GPA.